nerds-and-company/schematic/README.md

 ### Hooks

-This tool has two hooks that extending code can plug in to.
-An example of a project using these hooks is the [Schematic plugin for AmNav](https://github.com/nerds-and-company/schematic-amnav).
+This tool has three hooks that extending code can plug in to.
+An example of a project using some of these hooks is the [Schematic plugin for AmNav](https://github.com/nerds-and-company/schematic-amnav).

 #### registerMigrationService